 RESCUE DEVICES ~ Personal Locator Beacons for S.O.S. and Roadside Help

 In February 2017 I was asked by Bob Wells of CheapRVLiving.com to test out some personal locator beacons for him.
 The first one I tested was the SPOT 3.
 I was so impressed with this device, and the peace of mind it gave me, with its ability to send for help if I were to get injured on the trail, or roadside assistance no matter how remote I am, that I will be continuing with the subscription when it expires next February.
-The SPOT 3 costs around $150 to purchase and the service for a year with S.O.S. and S.O.V (Save Our Vehicle) costs around $200 a year.
+The SPOT 3 costs around $150 to purchase and the service for a year with S.O.S. and S.O.V (Save Our Vehicle) costs around $255.00 annually in 2019.

 The second device I’m testing is the inReachExplorer.
 This is considerably more expensive to buy and the service costs a lot more, however, I have been testing it for about three weeks at this time in remote locations, with no cell or internet coverage, and I’ve still been able to text family and friends and get messages back.
 I can also get weather updates which can sometimes be a lifesaver in itself.

 CLICK HERE TO PURCHASE InREACH – DeLorme AG-008727-201 InReach Explorer Two-Way Satellite Communicator with Built-in Navigation

 I LOVE MY SOLO STOVE LITE FOR EMERGENCIES, BACKPACKING, AND MINI CAMPFIRES: